rod-chapman/SPARKNaCl/README.md

 ### 4th September 2020

-* We have also completed worst-case stack usage analysis using GNATStack.
+* We have completed worst-case stack usage analysis using GNATStack.
 This pointed out that there was a dynamic object being allocated on the stack in SPARKNaCl.Sign.Sign (owing to the use of the "&" operator to initialize the "out" parameter SM of procedure Sign.)
 This need for a dynamic object has been removed by refactoring the code slightly and using the new "Relaxed_Initialization" aspect that is supported in the 2020 SPARK language and toolset.
 See the new procedure SPARKNaCl.Sign.Sign.Initialize_SM for details.

-* GNATStack now report a worst-case stack usage of 5648 bytes for a call to SPARKNaCl.Sign.Sign.
+* GNATStack now reports a worst-case stack usage of 5648 bytes for a call to SPARKNaCl.Sign.Sign, when compiled for 32-bit RISC-V. Stack usage results for the other main API calls will follow.

 * The sources have been updated to yield 100% automated proof using the SPARK Community 2020 release of the toolset.
 To achieve this, we re-enable Alt-Ergo and increase the Steps limit for all provers.

+* A new sub-directory "perf" has been added, containing the beginnings of a performance testing framework and main program.
+The target for performance testing is a SiFive HiFive1 Revision B DevBoard.
+This contains a 32-bit RISC-V SoC.
+Performance results and tuning are in progress.

 ### 1st April 2020